vPeteWalker/midway/windows_scratch/windows_scratch.rst

 #.
 Click **Load Driver > Browse**.

 #.
 Choose the CD-ROM drive that has the VirtIO ISO loaded.
-Click on **Windows Server 2016 > amd64**.
+Navigate to the **Windows Server 2016**, and then to the **amd64** folder.
 Click **OK**.

    .. figure:: images/7.png

 #.
-Highlight all entries by CTRL-clicking each entry, and click **Next**.
+Highlight all entries, and click **Next**.

 #.
 The installation disk should now be displayed.
 Click **Next** to begin the Windows installation process.
+This should take approximately 5 minutes, after which the VM will reboot automatically.

 #.
-Set the Administrator as **nutanix/4u** for ease of use, and login as Administrator.
+At the *Customize Settings* screen, set the Administrator password as **nutanix/4u** for ease of use, and then log in as Administrator.

 #.
-Within Prism Element, right click on your *Windows2016* VM, and choose **Update**.

-#.
-Remove one CD-ROM drive by clicking the :fa:`times` icon.

-#.
-Recommend you perform all Windows updates.
+Recommend installing all Windows updates.
 This can be very time consuming, so you may wish to move onto other tasks/demos while you monitor this from time to time and restart when prompted.

 #.
-Windows Updates will require multiple restarts to apply all updates.
+Windows Updates may require multiple restarts to apply all updates.
 Every time you are prompted to restart, do so, and check for Windows Updates once again.
-Process only when there are no other updates to apply.
+Proceed only when there are no other updates to apply.

 #.
 Ensure the date/time are correct.
-If not, right click on the time (lower right hand corner) and choose **Adjust Date/Time**.
+If not, right click on the time in the lower right-hand corner, and choose **Adjust Date/Time**.
 Make the required changes, and close the window once complete.

 #.
 Execute **C:\\Windows\\System32\\Sysprep\\Sysprep.exe**.
 Check the box for **Generalize**, and from the *Shutdown Options* dropdown, choose **Shutdown**.